Project Veritas: Amy Robach Says ABC News Killed Jeffrey Epstein Story

 “I had it all three years ago,” she adds.

-Guiffre has long alleged she delivered to Britain’s Prince Andrew for paid sex as a teenager.
+Guiffre has long alleged she was delivered to Britain’s Prince Andrew for paid sex as a teenager.

 The jet-setting middle son of Queen Elizabeth II was a longtime friend of the financier who killed himself while awaiting trial on sex-trafficking charges.
 But the prince strenuously denies any knowledge of criminal behavior by Epstein and has described himself as “appalled” by allegations from many women who accused Epstein of sexual abuse.

-Among them is Virginia Roberts Giuffre.
+Among them is Giuffre.
 She has said she was a 15-year-old working at President Donald Trump’s Mar-a-Lago club when she was recruited to perform sex acts on Epstein.

 Giuffre said in a sworn affidavit that she was flown on Epstein’s private planes to his properties in New Mexico, the U.S. Virgin Islands, Paris, and New York, and said meetings were also arranged for sex in London and elsewhere with Prince Andrew.